-Any Director, officer, employee or consultant of the Company or any of its subsidiaries (including any prospective officer or employee) is eligible to be designated to participate in the 2016 Plan.
-The Administrator selects those eligible persons who will receive awards under the 2016 Plan.
-Currently, our Board of Directors consists of seven persons, and we have one corporate officer who is not a Director.
-As of November 1, 2016, we had approximately 70 employees who were eligible to be designated to participate in the 2016 Plan.
+Any Director, officer, employee or consultant of the Company or any of its subsidiaries (including any prospective officer or employee) is eligible to receive awards under the 2016 Plan, as selected by the Administrator.
+Currently, our Board of Directors consists of six persons, and we have one corporate officer who is not a Director.
+As of March 31, 2019, we had approximately 94 employees who were eligible to receive awards under the 2016 Plan.